cegrif01/geocoding/Blog.md

 }
 ```

 Since we don't have a need for persistence, we don't have "entities".
-We instead have value objects.
+These domain models don't have an id so their equality is purely determined on their properties.
-Let's create them so we can make sense of these structs we just created.
+That makes these domain models value objects.
+Let's create them so we can make sense of how to use these structs we just created.

 Address.php